-The unprecedented accuracy of deep learning enables image recognition that outperforms humans.
-However, the performance of deep learning depends on the availability of large amounts of visual data which drives the need for privacy-preserving Deep Learning for Computer Vision.
-In this article you will learn about:
+Privacy is becoming a key issue in computer vision.
+The advent of deep learning enables image recognition to build powerful AI vision applications which transform entire industries.
+However, the performance of deep learning depends on the availability of large amounts of visual data, driving the need for privacy-preserving computer vision.

 - Privacy-Preserving Machine Learning (PPML)

 Recently, visual data is being generated at an unprecedented scale.
-People upload billions of photos daily on social media and a high number of security cameras capture video data.
+For example, people upload billions of photos daily on social media, and a high number of security cameras capture video data.

 1. Deep Learning leverages the value of data